VideFrelan/php_url_shortener/README.md

 3. After registering or if you already have an account, enter using the email and password that you registered.
 4. After successful login, you will be directed to the application dashboard.
 5. To shorten a URL, enter the URL you want to shorten into the input box provided on the dashboard page.
-6. Click the "Shrink" button to start URL shortening.
+6. Click the "Shorten" button to start URL shortening.
 7. Copy the short URL and use it to share it with others.
 8. You can also view usage statistics of the URLs you have shortened on the dashboard page.
-9. To manage the URLs you have shortened, click the "Manage URLs" button on the dashboard page.
-10. On the "Manage URLs" page, you can view a list of URLs that you have shortened, edit or delete URLs, and view usage statistics for each URL.

 ## Contribution